 But times they are a-changin’!
 Banks are now issuing credit card chargebacks if they determine an issue with a transaction, even without your customer's consent.
 Now you’re probably thinking, “But how can banks get away with that?”
 Well, since the liability shift took place, there’s a new type of chargeback related to EMV transactions.

-If you don’t handle EMV transactions correctly, then you’re at risk of encountering this new type of chargeback.
-Banks will take the money back for legitimate transactions, letting your customers essentially get your products and services for free.
+If you don’t handle EMV transactions correctly, then you’re at risk of encountering a bank chargeback.
+Your funds for the legitimate transaction will be withdrawn, letting your customers get your products and services for free.
 This is a huge issue for every business owner, so pay attention.
 Here are three payment practices that make you vulnerable:

 - You already have an EMV chip card reader, but it’s not activated or doesn’t work.
 This is a big problem.
 You have the right technology and the best security measures at your fingertips, but you're not using them.
 If you are swiping chip cards, your business will automatically lose any credit card chargeback dispute related to EMV transactions.